portworx/px-dev/install_run_ubuntu.md

 Before running the container, make sure you have saved off any data on the storage devices specified in the config.

       Warning!!!: Any storage device that PX-Lite uses will be reformatted.

+### Step 4: Adding additional nodes

+If you want to add an additional node to increase capacity and enable high-availability complete the following steps for each server.

+Repeat Steps 1 & 2 in the Prequisites sections.
+Launch each server with your Operating System and install Docker.

+Repeat Steps 1 & 2 in the Install Portworx PX-Lite section.
+Download the PX-Lite container and install the PX Kernel module on each node.

+If you have the same disk configuration on every server you can use the config.json you created the first time in Step 4.
+If you don't have the same devices on each your servers it is recommended that you repeat Steps 3 & 4 in the Install Portworx PX-Lite section again.

+Afterwards, continue on with [how to use PX-Lite storage](https://github.com/portworx/px-lite/blob/master/README.md#using-storage).

 ## Run PX-Lite
 Through Docker run with PX-Lite, your storage capacity will be aggregated and managed by PX-Lite.
 As you run PX-Lite on each server, new capacity will be added to the cluster.